mbodiai/embodied-agents/README.md

 ### Goals

 <details>
-<summary>Facillitate data-collection and sharing among roboticists.</summary>
+<summary>Facilitate data-collection and sharing among roboticists.</summary>

-This requires reducing much of the complexities involved with setting up inference endpoints, converting between different model formats, and collecting and storing new datasets for future availibility.
+This requires reducing much of the complexities involved with setting up inference endpoints, converting between different model formats, and collecting and storing new datasets for future availability.

 We aim to achieve this by: